Cloud Services and the Definition of a Target Operating Model: Technology

-(Part III of VI – Services)
+(Part I of VI – Technology)

 SOURCING INTERNATIONAL ist keine rein österreichische Unternehmung.
 Es ist ein Joint Venture, das aus Höllwarth Consulting und 42virtual entstanden ist.
 Diese beiden Unternehmen gibt es seit vielen Jahren, sie haben immer wieder hervorragend in großen Projekten zusammengearbeitet.

 „Durch die Kombination der Erfahrungen in einer sehr engen und professionellen Kooperation entwickelt SOURCING INTERNATIONAL ein hohes Leistungspotenzial und kann einen breiten Leistungsumfang anbieten.”